Extension Social Media Guidelines & Best Practices

-Welcome to the University of Arkansas Division of Agriculture Cooperative Extension Service social media directory.
-Share, engage and connect with us.
+The professionals at the University of Arkansas Division of Agriculture Cooperative Extension Service are engaged in several types of social media communication with other professionals and with the public.
+Below are our guidelines.

 Decide if Social Media is Right for Your Group